J. Kenji López-Alt

 James Kenji López-Alt (born October 31, 1979) is an American chef and food writer.
 His first book, The Food Lab: Better Home Cooking Through Science, became a critical and commercial success, charting on the New York Times Bestseller list and winning the 2016 James Beard Foundation Award for the best General Cooking cookbook.
 The cookbook expanded on López-Alt's "The Food Lab" column on the Serious Eats blog.
 López-Alt is known for using the scientific method in his cooking to improve popular American recipes and to explain the science of cooking.

 López-Alt co-founded Wursthall in 2017, a beer hall style restaurant in San Mateo, California.
-He now maintains a popular YouTube channel in which he demonstrates various recipes and cooking techniques with a POV filming style.
-He released a children's book titled Every Night is Pizza Night in 2020 and a cookbook titled The Wok: Recipes and Techniques in 2022 which focused on the eponymous cooking vessel, both of which became New York Times Bestsellers.
+He now maintains a YouTube channel in which he demonstrates various recipes and cooking techniques with a POV filming style.
+He released a children's book titled Every Night is Pizza Night in 2020 and a cookbook titled The Wok: Recipes and Techniques in 2022 which focused on the eponymous cooking vessel.
+Both books became New York Times Bestsellers, with the latter earning López-Alt his second James Beard Foundation Award.

 Early life and education

+Born James Kenji Alt on October 31, 1979 in Boston, Massachusetts; he is the son of Frederick Alt and Keiko Nakanishi.
+His maternal grandfather is Japanese organic chemist Koji Nakanishi.
+He and his sisters grew up in the Morningside Heights neighborhood of Manhattan, one floor above his maternal grandparents, both Japanese immigrants.

-Born James Kenji Alt, López-Alt is the son of Harvard University geneticist and immunologist Frederick Alt, who is of German descent, and the grandson of Japanese chemist Koji Nakanishi, his maternal grandfather.
-López-Alt attended the Dalton School and graduated from Massachusetts Institute of Technology (MIT) in 2002, where he majored in architecture.
+López-Alt attended the Dalton School, and graduated from Massachusetts Institute of Technology (MIT) in 2002, where he majored in architecture.